Verizon/journal/docs/src/main/tut/index.md

 # Introduction

-Journal is a fast, simple, asynchronous Scala library for logging, based on SLF4J.
+Journal is a fast, simple, Scala library for logging, based on SLF4J.
 It uses Logback as the default backend, but you can supply any backend you want.

 ## Getting Started